jschmid/couchbase-chat/CBL_report.md

 ## Website using Couchbase

 The Sync Gateway is compatible with PouchDB, a Javascript database used on websites.
 Check [this article](http://blog.couchbase.com/first-steps-with-pouchdb--sync-gateway-todomvc-todolite) to learn about it.

+## General thoughts

+### NoSQL paradigm

+Sometimes writing the sync function seems a bit cumbersome because we miss parameters, we cannot query the DB while in the sync function to get other info.
+We have to understand that sometimes data can and must be duplicated between multiple documents.
+Once this is understood, writing the sync function gets easier.